End Child Marriage in Florida

 In several other states, special interests have tried to weaken the ban by introducing exceptions.
 Some of these have included misdirected arguments about military benefits, escaping foster care and children’s rights.
 Some exceptions may have been promoted by dangerous cults.
 The policy team of The Children’s Campaign has considered these arguments and believes the facts remain that banning child marriage is the right path.

 Without your generous support, we cannot do this important work.
 Visit our secure online donation page to make a contribution.
-The Children’s Campaign is a a nonprofit, nonpartisan organization under section 501(c)(3) of the Internal Revenue code.
-All donations will be acknowledged with a a written mailed receipt and are tax deductible to the fullest extent of the law.
+The Children’s Campaign is a nonprofit, nonpartisan organization under section 501(c)(3) of the Internal Revenue code.
+All donations will be acknowledged with a written mailed receipt and are tax deductible to the fullest extent of the law.